 If students are absent three or more consecutive days, the school will make homework available upon request.
 A 24-hour notice is needed in order to collect a student's homework.
-Parents requesting homework for a student must log into Parent Portal and request homework via e-mail to their child's teacher.

 - 1. Upon returning to school, a student is responsible for contacting the teacher for make-up work and assignments. - 2.
 The classroom teacher should clearly define or designate a reasonable time limit to make up work or accept assignments (i.e. three days to make up three days absent). - 3.
 Substitute assignments may be designated by the teacher in place of other specific assignments.